Discover the landscapes, history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 Day 6 - Pulao Dinawan - a South China Sea island

-A visit to the nearby pristine tropical island of Pulao Dinawan where we’ll explore the undersea life on a guided snorkelling tour as well as the flora and fauna of the island’s jungle-clad interior.
+A visit to the nearby pristine tropical island of Pulao Dinawan in collaboration with a local conservation project, where we’ll explore the undersea life on a guided snorkelling tour as well as the flora and fauna of the island’s jungle-clad interior.
 Late afternoon return to Kota Kinabalu with perhaps a visit to the town’s waterfront night hawker’s market?

 Overnight: Kota Kinabalu Transport: Boat, Walk, Meals: B, L,